cursedtoast/re7/README.md

 # I already used your old version, will my splits still work?

 Yup.
 Disable "scriptable autosplitter" in your layout.
+Follow the instructions above.
 From there, edit the old splits names to whatever you'd like.

+# Something didn't split or split at the wrong time.

+Make sure you have the split checkmarked as explained above.
+If that doesn't work, or if a split of yours split at the wrong time, contact me.